ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/communication_skills.md

 ## Do's and Don'ts of Help Desk Communication

 -   **ALWAYS**
-    -   Ask relevant questions.
+    -   Ask relevant questions to clarify what the user needs.
+    -   Be polite
-    -   Be polite, yet concise and to the point.
+    -   Aim to be concise and to the point.
     -   Be skilled at interpreting user language to identify the actual problem.
     -   Maintain professionalism at all times.
     -   Show empathy towards the user.
-    -   Offer assistance, even if it’s outside your area.
-    -   Assure the user of your support, even if there is limited you can do.
-    -   Stay (or at least sound) positive.
+    -   Offer assistance to answer their question which includes pointing them to another person or source of information.
+-   It's OK to say "I don't know the answer" and point the user towards another staff member, data expert, resource web page, slack channel, etc.

 <!-- prettier-ignore -->
 -   **DON’T**
     -   Make the user feel stupid, unwelcome, or incompetent.
     -   Use overly technical or "geeky" language.
     -   Sound annoyed or frustrated.
-    -   Apologize excessively (instead, focus on empathizing with their situation).

 ## Communication references